Quantum deformed phantom dynamics in light of the generalized uncertainty principle: GUP-modified background dynamics

-We notice that the Raychaudhuri Eq.(\ref{rayforlambda}) and the Friedmann Eq.(\ref{freidmann}) directly incorporate quantum corrections, whereas the Klein-Gordon Eq.(\ref{klein}), there is no explicit dependence on quantum correction.
-Any quantum deformation entering the KG Eq.(\ref{klein}) arises only implicitly through the Hubble parameter.
-This situation is similar to the models of loop quantum cosmology \cite{sharma2018preinflationary,sharma2023quantum,shahalam2017preinflationary,b1,ashtekar2015generalized,ashtekar2007loop}. \end{widetext}
+We notice that Eqs.(\ref{rayforlambda}) and (\ref{freidmann}) directly incorporate quantum corrections, whereas for the Klein-Gordon equation (\ref{klein}), there is no explicit dependence on quantum corrections.
+Any quantum deformation entering Eq.(\ref{klein}) arises only implicitly through the Hubble parameter.
+This situation is similar to the models of LQC \cite{rn,sn,sn1,sn2,sn3,b1,ashtekar2015generalized,ashtekar2007loop}.
+In this paper, we consider only the quadratic momentum deformed GUP and use the modified Hamiltonian in Eq. (\ref{m}) to study the deformed dynamics of cosmology with a cosmological constant and an arbitrary potential.